 So, nobody wants to have an error value in their excel sheet.
 To overcome this error value we need to enclose the formula with ISNUMERIC function.

 Alternatives to FIND Function

-Alternative #1 – Instead of the FIND function, we can also use the SEARCH function to excel search the particular text in the string.
-Syntax of the SEARCH function is the same as the FIND function.
+Instead of the FIND function, we can also use the SEARCH function to excel search the particular text in the string.
+The syntax of the SEARCH function is the same as the FIND function.

 Supply the find text as “Best.”

 Within Text is our cell reference.

 Even SEARCH function returns an error value as #VALUE! if the finding text “best” is not found.
 As we have seen above we need to enclose the formula with either ISNUMERIC or IFERROR function.